ITI/ICS-Security-Tools/protocols/README.md

 - [Profinet - C](https://github.com/kprovost/libs7comm) - PROFINET implementation in C
 - [Profinet Explorer](https://sourceforge.net/projects/profinetexplorer/) - Simple PROFINET explorer written in C#
 - [zeek plugin Profinet](https://github.com/amzn/zeek-plugin-profinet) - PROFINET Zeek Plugin from Amazon
+- [PROFINET GSD Checker](https://www.profibus.com/download/profinet-gsd-checker/) - Free tool to show and edit the content of GSD files for PROFINET in an easy to understand table view.
+It also contains a function to check the accuracy of GSD files which helps to build a valid description file.

 ### Fuzzing